cjacker/opensource-toolchain-bouffalo-lab/README.md

 # Off topic

 ## how to build uartjtag and dualuart firmware for Sipeed RV debugger plus

-Upstream repo for Sipeed RV debugger plus is https://github.com/sipeed/RV-Debugger-BL702/, The readme is not updated after dir structure changed.
+Upstream repo for Sipeed RV debugger plus is https://github.com/sipeed/RV-Debugger-BL702/, The build instruction in README.md is outdated.

-We do not use the outdated `bl_mcu_sdk` shipped with RV Debugger in this tutorial, just build the 'uartjtag' and 'dualuart' firmware with it.
+We do not use the outdated version of `bl_mcu_sdk` shipped with RV Debugger in this tutorial, just build the 'uartjtag' and 'dualuart' firmwares with it.

 ```
 git clone https://github.com/sipeed/RV-Debugger-BL702